-- 3.20 The Co-operative Bank of Kenya will be strengthened in its lending to small-scale farmers. - 3.21 Drawing upon relevant experience from other regions of the world, the Government will study, among other possibilities, the role of co-operatives and farmer groups and credit arrangements that do not require title to land as collateral.
+- contractual arrangements with farmers, specialised and limited insurance shemes will be operated. - 3.20 The Co-operative Bank of Kenya will be strengthened in its lending to small-scale farmers. - 3.21 Drawing upon relevant experience from other regions of the world, the Government will study, among other possibilities, the role of co-operatives and farmer groups and credit arrangements that do not require title to land as collateral.
 The Government will then assist in the implementation of the least bureaucratic mechanisms under which small-scale farmers can best be assisted with credit.